 These homes will almost always appear more complex than modern homes do.
 They try to incorporate all different kinds of styles and create free-form lines and movements within the structure.

 Contemporary homes and modern architecture share a lot of different features, so it can be hard to pick out which is which.
-Something that usually puts a contemporary label on a home is the influence from different styles.
+Sometimes a contemporary label on a home means it has influence from different styles.

-Today, many contemporary homes give homage to craftsman-style homes while keeping up with large, open floorplans that modern homes brought into the limelight.
-What's interested is that they never rely too heavily on one style, instead always looking at all of them as equals.
+Today, many contemporary homes pay homage to craftsman-style homes while keeping up with large, open floorplans that modern homes made popular.
+What's interesting is that they never rely too heavily on one style; instead always looking at all of them as equals.

 Contemporary Architecture Today

 As of 2018, a contemporary home is one that includes many high-tech features.
 Eco-friendly homes are on the rise, and with that comes the development of more energy efficient measures and sustainability.